Aarowaim/faust/README.md

 Erik Bosman's infamous [mandelbrot.b](http://esoteric.sange.fi/brainfuck/utils/mandelbrot/) pushes interpreters to their limit.
 The sheer complexity is a ripe target for optimizations, and in fact the program was written with significant help in the form of a higher-level brainfuck.

+## `benchmark!` results in release mode
-`benchmark!` shows that mandelbrot.b takes *26956892 milliseconds* or *7.5 hours* to finish.
-In `--release` mode. *\*shiver\**
+- mandelbrot.b as interpreted character-by-character took *26956892 milliseconds* (*7.5 hours*) to finish.

-Trivial programs execute within milliseconds.
+- mandelbrot.b takes only *26767 milliseconds* (*27 seconds*) after a commit which condenses repeated commands together.

 ## Goals
 My primary goal is to execute mandelbrot.b within 10 seconds using only code transformations.

 A secondary goal is to support the many variants of brainfuck using frontends defined in a YAML file.
-In particular, debugger and threading support would be awesome.
 Among the smaller goals is support for brainfuck [synonyms](http://esolangs.org/wiki/TrivialBrainfuckSubstitution) such as [Ook!](http://esolangs.org/wiki/Ook!).
+An interactive debugger and some threading support would be awesome.

 With the knowledge this project brings, I hope to make a toy language and other potentially useful interpreters.